RayBB/awesome-social-enterprise/README.md

 ## FAQs ❓
 Q: What do you like about social enterprises?
 A: I love the idea of bringing the goodness of nonprofits and the efficiency of business together.
 I wouldn't say that all nonprofits are inefficient or that no businesses are good.
-However, there is something to be said for applying intense business tactics to maximize social impact.
+However, there is something to be said for applying business tactics to maximize social impact.
+The idea of having some organizations

 Q: Why social enterprise instead of social entrepreneurship?
 A: I want to focus on the organizational structure rather than the individuals within an organization.
 Social entrepreneurship can mean anything from a large organization championing for social causes to a lone person doing community development.
 While both of those are important and valuable this is a resource geared towards people interested in the organizational side of things.